 Authoritative parenting is a style of parenting that fosters discipline, respect for authority, and a strong work ethic in children.

-Being raised by authoritarian parents can have various effects on a child's development and well-being, shaping their personality, behaviour, and relationships in significant ways.
+Being raised by authoritarian parents can have various effects on a child's development and well-being, shaping their personality, behavior, and relationships in significant ways.

-It is not about labelling any one style of parenting as 'good' or ‘bad’.
+It is not about labeling any one style of parenting as 'good' or ‘bad’.
 It’s about understanding the distinction between each style and making an informed decision as a parent.